A walk through the Old Celje Castle

 Once upon a time …

-Yes, once upon a time, there were counts and nobles and warriors walking here, living dreaming, fighting through their lives, making a history …
+Yes, once upon a time, there were counts and nobles and warriors walking here, living, dreaming, fighting through their lives, making a history …

-It was built by the Counts of Heunberg in the second half of the 12th century.
+The Celje Castle was built by the Counts of Heunberg in the second half of the 12th century.
 Then, the Lords of Sanneck (1333) who quickly climbed the ranks of the European elite, inherited the castle.
 They were elevated to the rank of the Counts of Celje soon after their move to Celje.

 The first Count of Celje to move to the Celje Old Castle with his wife and four children was Frederick I. After moving in, he started to refurbish the castle into a more comfortable living place.
-In the following decades, they have built an almost 23-metre high defense tower on a nearby hill, referred today to as the Frederick’s Tower.
+In the following decades, they have built an almost 23-metre high defence tower on a nearby hill, referred today to as the Frederick’s Tower.

 The Celje Castle was the seat of the Counts of Celje, whose reign and power in the 14th and 15th centuries had a long reach.
 They also had a substantial impact on the political fate of the Central European region.

-The love sighs at the Celje Castle
+The love story of the Celje Castle

-Climbing up the stairs of the Frederick’s tower, I am thinking about the particular events that took place here.
-The count Hermann II had his own son – Frederick II locked up in the tower because of his love and marriage to Veronika of Desenice.
+Climbing up the stairs of the Frederick’s tower, we are thinking about the particular events that took place here.
+The count Hermann II had his own son – Frederick II locked up in the tower because of his love and marriage to a commoner Veronika of Desenice.

 Veronika and Frederick’s tragic love story, some also refer to it as Romeo and Juliet’ of ancient Slovenia, has also marked the beginning of the end of the Counts of Celje (House of Cili).

 With the loss of its strategic importance in the 15th century it started to deteriorate.
 The subsequent owners used the stone blocks to build other structures.
 A surprisingly large portion remains intact.

 Up in the sky

 We enjoyed being able to go around the walls and explore it on our own.
 Old castles make us forget about the present; only people and their stories come forward, good or bad, but still living on.

 After coffee, and a great walk, it is time for a proper meal.
 Luckily, there is a place very near that provides nice homemade food and a great atmosphere.